InfyniteHeap/gridcore/CODE_OF_CONDUCT.md

 # Code of conduct

-To contibute to gridcore, you should follow these rules:
+To contribute to gridcore, you should follow these rules:

-## The `use`-relavants
+## The `use`-relevant

 ### Importing Order